 - Have a valid drivers license

 - Consent to safety agreements to register through smartphone apps

 Dallas Scooter Controversy

 While a scooter can be started with a simple download of an app, it is important to consider the dangers that they pose.
-With scooters being a fresh and new concept, many scooter riders often don’t know right-of-way laws and are inexperienced sharing the roadway with motor vehicles.
-Scooters, like bikes and motorcycles, provide no frame of protection for its riders, they are hard to see for other drivers and unstable.
+With electric scooters being a fresh and new concept, many scooter riders often don’t know right-of-way laws and are inexperienced sharing the roadway with motor vehicles.
+Electric scooters, like bikes and motorcycles, provide no frame of protection for its riders, they are hard to see for other drivers and unstable.
 Texas streets are filled with potholes and obstacles that could easily throw a rider off the street.

 According to data gathered by Baylor Scott & White, electric scooter-related injuries have generated over $1 million in hospital costs since their arrival last year.
-WFAA concluded that in November alone there were up to 480 scooter related crashes.
+WFAA concluded that in November alone there were up to 480 scooter-related crashes.